clouserw/blog.micropipes.com/_posts/2014-11-18-altering-large-tables-without-bringing-down-your-service.md

 ---

 When we run *ALTER* statements on our big tables we have to plan ahead to keep from breaking whatever service is using the database.
-In MySQL, many times a simple change to a column (say, from being a short varchar to being a text field) can read-lock the entire table for however long it takes to make the change[1].
+In MySQL, many times\* a simple change to a column (say, from being a short varchar to being a text field) can read-lock the entire table for however long it takes to make the change.
 If you have a service using the table when you begin the query you'll start eating into your downtime budget.

 If you have a large enough site to have database slaves you'll have a